 Ask someone who gives good advice to look over your profile and offer up some unfiltered feedback.
 Their constructive criticism is very valuable, as it’ll help you dial in your profile and separate yourself from the competition.

-With your most ideal locations in mind, use the search feature to start browsing through jobs.
+Whether you’re interested in visiting Hawaii, California, NYC, Italy, Australia, Japan, or any other desirable destination, use TrustedHousesitter’s search feature to start browsing through jobs.
 When an intriguing listing presents itself, click the heart icon to save it to your favorites list.

 Once you have a robust list of your most ideal opportunities, whittle it down to a handful of favorites.
 Take a deep breath because it’s time to find yourself a killer house and pet sitting gig.